silnrsi/grcompiler/installer/readme.txt

 If you choose to put the gdlpp.exe file in a different folder from GrCompiler.exe, you need to set the GDLPP environment variable to indicate where this utility is, for instance: "c:\graphite_extras\gdlpp.exe".
 Note that the variable must include the name of the program as well as well as the path.

 The GDLPP_PREFS environment variable is used to indicate where the Graphite compiler will find #included files.
 The value consists of "-I" followed by the path or paths to files of interest, for instance, "-Ic:\graphite".
 At the very least, you will want to be able to #include "stddef.gdh", which is the standard include file that contains all the standard GDL abbrevations.
-If it is located in a different folder than the original two files, you will need to put its path in the GDLPP_PREFS environment variable.
+If it is located in a different folder than the original two files (GDL and TTF), you will need to put its path in the GDLPP_PREFS environment variable.

+NOTE: GDLPP_PREFS must not contain directory names with spaces.
+If there are spaces in your path, you will need to use 8-character directory names.
+So if, for instance, your "stddef.gdh" file is located in C:\Program Files\Graphite Compiler, GDLPP_PREFS should be set to "-IC:\Progra~1\Graphi~1" (without quotes).
+If the compiler is having trouble finding the stddef.gdh file (ie, standard definitions are not recognized), check your GDLPP_PREFS environment variable and change it to use short names if necessary.

 RUNNING THE COMPILER